 Costa Ricans choose among 25 presidential candidates

-San José (AFP) – Costa Ricans head to the polls Sunday with a crowded presidential field and no clear favorite for tackling growing economic concerns in one of Latin America's stablest democracies.
+San José (AFP) – Costa Ricans began trooping to the polls Sunday to choose a new president from a crowded field, with no clear favorite for tackling growing economic concerns in one of Latin America's stablest democracies.

+Voting kicked off at 6:00 am (1200 GMT) and polls will remain open for 12 hours in this tourism-friendly nation of five million people.

+The national election tribunal is expected to announce results some three hours after polls close, but a presidential runoff in April is anticipated.

 Often referred to as the region's "happiest" country, Costa Rica is nonetheless grappling with a growing economic crisis, and the ruling Citizen's Action Party (PAC) is set for a bruising defeat.

 The economy has tanked under President Carlos Alvarado Quesada.
-And the PAC candidate, former economy minister Welmer Ramos, seems to be paying the price for sky-high anti-government feeling, polling at just 0.3 percent.
+And the PAC candidate, former economy minister Welmer Ramos, seems to be paying the price for sky-high anti-government feeling, with only 0.3 percent of people expressing support.

 "The ruling party is completely weakened and has no chance" after two successive terms in office, said political analyst Eugenia Aguirre.